In Birmingham, AL

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your belt lipectomy procedure.
 The consultation consists of a thorough discussion of the procedural details, anticipated scar patterns, and expected recovery.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.

-Preparing for Belt Lipectomy Surgery
+Preparing For Belt Lipectomy Surgery

-Before a belt lipectomy procedure, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital.
+Before a belt lipectomy procedure, Dr. Cohn will discuss where your procedure will be performed – an accredited, office-based surgical center, outpatient / ambulatory surgical center, or in a hospital in Birmingham, Alabama.
 Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking, avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery and post-operative care and follow-up.

 Belt Lipectomy Procedure